 The fortress was founded by Peter the Great in 1703 to protect the new city of St. Petersburg.

-Peter and Paul Fortress was founded in 1703 as a war fortress as at that time Russia was involved in the Great Northern war against Sweden.
+Peter and Paul Fortress was founded in 1703 as a war fortress, during Russia’s involvement in the Great Northern War with Sweden.

 According to historical documents, 20 thousand people, including captured Swedish soldiers, were involved in the construction of the fortress.